MoonMoon82/ClipVision_Tools/README.md

 ![Creating ClipVision-Database](examples/CreatingClipVision-Database.png)
 - Connected a "Load CLIP Vision" node and select a Clip Vision model.
 From my experience "CLIP-ViT-bigG-14-laion2B-39B-b160k" seems to work very well.
   [Download the Clip vision .safetensor-file into your ComfyUI "/models/clip_vision" folder](https://huggingface.co/axssel/IPAdapter_ClipVision_models/blob/main/CLIP-ViT-bigG-14-laion2B-39B-b160k.safetensors)
-- path_to_images: Specify the full path to your image directory.
+- path_to_images: Specify the full path to your image collection directory.
 All subfolders are scanned automatically.
 - new_db_name: Choose a filename with the .json extension.
 The file will automatically be stored in your ComfyUI "/models/embDBs" folder.
 - If you have Crystools installed, you can use the "Show any value to console/display" node to display a list of files that could not be recorded in the database (any other node capable of displaying text output works as well).